 Address: Quezon Blvd, Manila, Metro Manila

 People have been shopping to Baclaran since the 1980s.
-They now have wider lanes so the market is easy to navigate.
-Baclaran Market is just beside the Baclaran Church.
+Wondering where to shop in Baclaran?
+The Baclaran Market of course!
+It is just beside the Baclaran Church, and the market now has, wider lanes so it is easier to navigate.
 It’s located south of Manila and is dubbed as the shopper’s paradise.

 Most of the items they sell are from China, in good condition and are cheap.
 Unlike other public markets in Manila, Baclaran is now cleaner but beware of pickpockets.
 Also, if you don’t like the crowd, avoid visiting the market on a Wednesday.
 You won’t like the traffic.
 They are also packed during the weekends.

 Greenhills is a shopping mall but their prices are a lot cheaper compared to other malls in Manila.
 Greenhills sells well-made or “class-A”, knock-off brands.
 This ‘fake’ market of Manila lets you buy a pair of Nike shoes for only 12 US - and you can still haggle.
 They also sell designer bags such as Louis Vuitton and a Chanel at an incredibly low price.
 Inside Greenhills, you’ll also find restaurants and cinemas to entertain you.
 If you’re tired of shopping then go for either a movie or dine at one of your favorite restaurants.